 Those who thought 2015 might be a flash in the pan were proved wrong, indeed for the second successive year the Red Bull driver embarrassed the FIA - which had changed the superlicence qualification parameters after he signed to Toro Rosso – into eating humble pie as he collected further awards at the Annual prize giving.

-As his confidence grows it will be interesting to see how Red Bull keeps him in line, and how the relationship with Ricciardo fares.
+Looking ahead to 2017, we said that as his confidence grows it would be interesting to see how Red Bull kept Max in line, and how the relationship with Ricciardo fared.

-Throughout 2016 the pair appeared to get on well, but bearing in mind how the relationship between Mark Webber and Sebastian Vettel spiralled out of control, one cannot help but feel that before much longer something is going to have to give... this team doesn't appear big enough for the both of them.
+Throughout 2016 the pair appeared to get on well, but bearing in mind how the relationship between Mark Webber and Sebastian Vettel spiralled out of control, one could not help but feel that before much longer something was going to have to give... the team seemingly not big enough for the both of them.

 As it happens, unless they are very good actors, despite the shortcomings of the package they were given and the intensity of being in the media spotlight, the pair appeared to get on famously.

 All things considered, Max came out on top, even if this isn't reflected in the final standings.

 While Daniel enjoyed the stronger start to the season, putting together a run of five podium finishes which included a fortuitous win in Baku, as F1 headed into the summer break Max had seen the chequered flag on just 4 occasions.